cox-labs/PluginDependentPeptides/README.md

 ## Frequently asked questions

+Take a look at the [issues](https://github.com/jdrudolph/PluginDependentPeptides/issues?utf8=%E2%9C%93&q=is%3Aissue%20) and see if your question was already answered.
+Additionally you can look for help in the [Perseus Help](https://groups.google.com/forum/#!forum/perseus-list) google group.

 1. **Where can I find the `rawFilesTable.txt` file?** First load your project in MaxQuant.
    Now in the 'Raw files' tab right click the table and choose `Plain matrix export...`.
    ![rawFilesTable.txt](/img/rawfilestable.png)